attack68/rateslib/docs/source/i_about.rst

      - Possible, with dependencies to other developments.
      - By end 2024
    * - Optimization of code
-     - Using C extensions or re-writing certain blocks to improve performance.
+     - Using C extensions, or rust, or re-writing certain blocks to improve performance.
-     - Unlikely, depending upon community adoption and contributions.
+     - Likely to some degree, depending upon community adoption and contributions.
      - no ETA
    * - AD backend
      - Changing the AD implementation to another 3rd party (JAX, PyAudi)